stu-slicer/nology-quiz/README.md

 ## Features

 + The quiz game consists of 10 questions.
-+ All questions are multiple choice with up to 4 options and have a genre or category, for example film.
-There is also an optional answer explanation which can offer more details about the answer.
++ All questions are multiple choice with up to 4 options
++ A question has a genre or category, for example film.
++ A question may have an answer explanation which can offer more details about the answer.
 + A question has a difficulty - easy, medium and hard - the level can affect the score - the harder the question the higher the score.
 + For each round the player is shown a question and the four options, they enter their answer and the question is marked.